Will

 Can I freely dispose of my estate in my will?

 Yes and no. You can freely dispose of the disposable part.
 The heirs who have a statutory inheritance entitlement enjoy certain protection.
 In order to avoid any claims, you should consider the statutory inheritance entitlements of your spouse and children.
 However, the share that exceeds the statutory inheritance entitlements is at your free disposal.
 You can, for example, bequeath it to a trustworthy organisation or to a person of your choice.
 You can find information about various organisations on our website.
-Calculate the disposable part using the will generator.
+You can also calculate the available quota using the Online Will Assistant.

 Can spouses draw up a common will?